 Every challenge you have comes prepackaged with an equally powerful strength.
-For example: I sometimes steamroll people.. mostly because I am very driven.
-I’m often quite anxious when new things are unfolding… largely because I am deeply committed to doing the right thing.
+For example: I subject my family to very high expectations (weakness?)… because I am very driven (strength).
+I’m often get anxious when new things are unfolding (weakness)… largely because I am deeply committed to doing the right thing (strength).
 I call these pairings my yin-yangs.

-I’ve found that the intensity of the challenge intensifies the related strength.
+I’ve found that the intensity of the challenge is matched by the intensity of the related strength.
 For example, one of my strengths is that I am very, very (hugely) introspective.
 This is great because I can process complex ideas and emerge with clarity that helps myself and others.
-I can read dense journal articles and find a useful nugget that I can then communicate to a teacher or a friend without losing them in the process.
 For this I am hugely grateful and I rely on it every single day… but it does come with some intense downsides.
 Here’s a short list:

 - I am oblivious to things happening around me.
 Once my very good friend was walking down the sidewalk towards me.
 She started waving from about a block and a half away.
 She waved for the 3-5 minutes it took for us to arrive at each other and then she had to poke me in the arm.
 “Amanda!” she said.
 “Oh!
 Hey!
 I didn’t see you!”
 There was no one between us, and I was looking right at her… but my eyeballs were given just enough brain space to be sure I didn’t fall.

 - I am painfully, ferociously irritable when I haven’t had enough time with my thoughts.
 There are times in life when I really have to be present and available- I need to be paying attention to my kids for a whole vacation week or my students are freaking out about the test next week and need me to help them prepare.
 When these things happen and I don’t balance it with time to write, read, think and reflect, I become so, so irritable.
 When it gets very bad, I’ve been known to holler and cry, confusing and confounding my family and friends.